Yes No Share to Facebook

 Answer: Yes, in Ontario, paralegals licensed by the Law Society of Ontario can defend clients against summary criminal offences, such as assault, theft under $5,000, or taking a vehicle without consent.
 For accessible legal support in these cases, contact Lo Greco Law for a professional defence strategy.
 Protect your legal rights; start today by calling (416) 488-4110.

-In Ontario, Paralegals Are Licensed By the Law Society of Ontario and Are Permitted to Provide Representation Against Some Criminal Charges Such As Assault, Taking Vehicles or Vessels Without Consent, Theft Under $5,000, Among Other Offences.
+In Ontario, Paralegals Are Permitted to Represent Persons Accused of Certain Criminal Charges Such As Assault, Taking Vehicles or Vessels Without Permission, Theft Valued Less Than $5,000, and Additional Offences.

 Understanding the Summary Procedure Criminal Code Charges Category of Offences That May Be Defended By a Paralegal